3 drivers of innovation: customers, product, service

 In this article:

-- Customer-led innovation: customer-driven innovation, customer-centered innovation, customer-focused innovation;
+- Customer-led innovation: customer-driven innovation, customer-centred innovation, customer-focused innovation;

 - Product innovation: definition and example;